 The plant will also produce hardy canes that will reach a mature length of around 9 feet.

-Anywhere that provide the plant with a little upright support is ideal for the Altissimo rose.
+Anywhere that provides the plant with a little upright support is ideal for the Altissimo rose.

 Since the plant will only reach around 9 feet in height, it’s not an ideal rose for use as a pergola covering or anywhere else where a shade-providing plant is desired.